jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Loading screen tips are context sensitive.
 E.g. you only get tips on dealing with sludge while in Zora's Domain.

+UI clock: sure, I could theoretically determine time of day by looking at the sky (and the sun and moon do provide useful ambient indicators of time.
+But at one point I resumed the game after a 12-hour break (gotta sleep sometime!) and momentarily mistook a sunrise for a sunset.
+That was only cleared up by looking at the in-game clock.

 ## Worldbuilding

 There are clouds blowing by.
 Over the land.
 Because the land is in the sky, right?
 I love this because it's a reminder of your elevation and it's also _really fucking cool_.